Contact Us for a Free Consultation (213) 542-0979

 Enter a Plea

-Also, at the arraignment, you're typically going to enter your plea.
-So, if you enter a not-guilty plea, you're going to be sent out of the arraignment court into one of the preliminary hearing courts if it's a felony, into one of the trial courts if it's a misdemeanor.
-So, you have to bear that in mind — make sure that fits in your strategy to best represent your client and if it does, you enter the not-guilty plea and move on.
+Also, at the arraignment, you'll typically enter your plea.
+So, if you enter a not-guilty plea, you will be sent out of the arraignment court into one of the preliminary hearing courts if it's a felony and into one of the trial courts if it's a misdemeanor.
+So, you have to bear that in mind — make sure that fits in your strategy to represent your client best, and if it does, you enter the not-guilty plea and move on.

-Sometimes you don't want to enter a not-guilty plea.
-Some of the arraignment courts actually do early disposition programs in that court, so you wouldn't want to move yourself out of there.
-You'd want to stay there if that's your wish to try and negotiate with the prosecutors and see if you can get something that you think is fair for your client as a criminal defense attorney.
+Sometimes, you don't want to enter a not-guilty plea.
+Some of the arraignment courts do early disposition programs in that court, so you wouldn't want to move yourself out of there.
+You'd like to stay there to try to negotiate with the prosecutors and see if you can get something that you think is fair for your client as a criminal defense attorney.

 There's all sorts of stuff going on at the arraignment.
-Sometimes the prosecutors will give the offer to settle the case at the arraignment.
+Sometimes, the prosecutors will offer to settle the case at the arraignment.
 I've even seen cases resolved at the arraignment.
 All of it is strategic.
-All of it has to do with being prepared coming into the arraignment process with a game plan in mind and then executing that plan so that your client ends up with the best possible result.
+It has to do with being prepared, coming into the arraignment process with a game plan in mind, and then executing it so your client ends up with the best possible result.

 Related Videos